 Smaller models are cheaper but struggle to achieve coverage, while generic frameworks use more tokens and domain-specialized agents reduce them.
 We evaluate whether domain specialization compensates for coverage loss from smaller models.
 We evaluate the cost vs. coverage tradeoff in Fig. \ref{fig:cost-cov-tradeoff}.
 It plots the coverage achieved and the dollar cost of tokens consumed across the three experiment configurations - Base agent with GPT 5.2, Enhanced agent with GPT 5.2, and Enhanced agent with GPT 5-mini.

-Across nearly all designs, the enhanced agent (both GPT-5.2 and GPT-5-mini) dominates the base configuration, achieving comparable or higher coverage at significantly lower cost.
-The base agent exhibits a consistently high-cost regime regardless of design complexity, due to infrastructure overhead identified (Section \ref{sec:proposal}).
-In contrast, the enhanced agent reduces cost by an order of magnitude, indicating domain-specialized workflows eliminate non-productive token expenditure.
+Across nearly all designs, the enhanced agent (GPT-5.2 and GPT-5-mini) achieves comparable or higher coverage than the base configuration at significantly lower cost.
+The base agent remains costly regardless of design complexity due to infrastructure overhead (Section \ref{sec:proposal}).
+In contrast, the enhanced agent cuts cost by an order of magnitude, indicating that domain-specialized workflows eliminate non-productive token expenditure.

 The enhanced GPT-5-mini configuration occupies the lowest-cost region of the plot while achieving near 95–100\% coverage on majority of designs.
 This demonstrates that domain specialization can partially compensate for reduced model capability.
 However, this trend breaks down for more complex designs, where GPT-5-mini exhibits coverage degradation (e.g., in the 70–90\% range), despite comparable or slightly higher cost.
-This aligns with the reasoning-frontier limitations identified earlier—in protocol sequencing and multi-module coordination—where insufficient reasoning capacity cannot be offset by better tooling alone.
+This aligns with the reasoning-frontier limitations identified earlier where insufficient reasoning capacity cannot be offset by better tooling alone.

 The enhanced GPT-5.2 configuration consistently achieves the highest coverage (97–100\%) across all designs while maintaining moderate cost.
-Importantly, it avoids the low-coverage outliers observed with GPT-5-mini, indicating that higher-capacity models are necessary to reliably close “last-mile” coverage holes.
-These results suggest a hybrid deployment strategy: For small-to-moderate designs, domain-specialized pipelines paired with smaller models offer the best cost-efficiency.
+Importantly, it avoids the low-coverage outliers observed with GPT-5-mini, suggesting that higher-capacity models are necessary to reliably close “last-mile” coverage holes.
+These results suggest that a hybrid deployment strategy could be useful: For easy-to-moderate designs, domain-specialized pipelines paired with smaller models offer the best cost-efficiency.
 For complex designs, smaller models can be used for initial coverage ramp-up, but escalation to larger models is required once coverage plateaus.